higodoragon/higodoragon/README.md

 i'm learning *javascript* and *lua* for now! ( 06/2023 )

-i love game modding and map making, especialy for games like:
+i love game modding and map making for games like:
 - doom (1993) / doom II
 - quake
 - half-life 2